 3. CNC machining works with many materials

 This means that, with a few exceptions, standard CNC machines are capable of working with the most common rigid materials used for medical or surgical appliances, tools, and end-use parts.
-These materials include stainless and mild steels, aluminum, titanium, and engineering-grade plastics like PEEK.
+These materials include stainless and mild steel, aluminum, titanium, and engineering-grade plastics like PEEK.

 4. CNC machining produces parts and components fast

 Depending upon the complexity of the medical part, transitioning from a digital CAD file to a finished product might take only a matter of hours with CNC machining.
 In the medical industry, there are often medical emergencies where it’s difficult or impossible to predict in advance the kinds of parts or medical components that might be needed at a moment’s notice.
 This has recently been clearly demonstrated by the sudden need for personal protective equipment brought on by the rapid and unexpected spread of the novel coronavirus.
 In these medical emergencies, CNC machining can be used to provide quality parts in a short amount of time.

 5. CNC machines can be portable and local

 Large industrial CNC machines take up a lot of floor space in a factory when manufacturing is highly centralized, and there are sometimes very good reasons for doing this.

 But there are also small portable CNC machines that can fit on a desktop.
 Such CNC machines may be a bit limited in capacity, but they are more than capable of making and machining simple but precise parts, appliances, fixtures, jigs, and other needed medical or surgical components.
 These devices eliminate the need to search for the nearest production facility and provide immense value in the medical industry.
 Their small size and modest power requirements for production are ideal for medical emergencies or isolated rural communities that may not have access to full-service hospitals.

 6. CNC machined parts have tight tolerances